-The academic average is the numerical semester average of the four core academic areas (English, Social Studies, Mathematics, and Social Studies) from grades 9-12.
+The academic average is the numerical semester average of the four core academic areas (English, Social Studies, Mathematics, Science, and Foreign Language - 2 years) from grades 9-12.
 Academic average is used in determining such things as: Valedictorian, Salutatorian, and Honor Graduates.